tomcarlson/openaudible-player/README.md

 # openaudible-player
 After you use Open Audible to make a webpage of your collection, you can put this player in the webpage directory to listen to the books.
+You also have to replace openaudible.js in the assets directory with the one in this repo to make the red "mp3" link open the new player.

 This page expects
 *  your mp3 files to be in the form bookname.mp3 in the mp3 directory